abdullah-gamil05/ImageBasedAnatomy_Tasks/README.md

   - User-friendly interface inspired by professional tools like RadiAnt and MicroDicom.

 6. ### **Task 6: Image Viewer**
-   **Objective**: Create a tool to view and manipulate medical images.
+   **Objective**:Create a professional-grade tool for viewing and manipulating medical images.
 - **Features**:
   - Zooming and panning capabilities.
-  - Contrast enhancement using CLAHE.
+ - **Contrast Enhancement**:
+    - Implemented **CLAHE (Contrast Limited Adaptive Histogram Equalization)** for improving image contrast.
+  - **Interpolation Methods for Resizing**:
+    - Nearest-Neighbor, Bilinear, and Cubic interpolation techniques for resizing images.
+  - **Histogram Visualization**:
+    - Display and analyze the intensity distribution of medical images for better insight.

 ---